 This course integrates practical experience and theoretical knowledge as the student works directly with young children for 10 hours a week in early childhood education settings such as: Head Start, Kindergarten, primary grades, preschools, Pre-K counts classrooms, day cares, and programs for children with disabilities.
-Working with a qualified cooperative teacher and supervised by LCCC faculty, students focus on the role of play in learning.
+Working with a qualified cooperative teacher and supervised by LCCC fac-

+Indicates courses which consist of both a lecture and laboratory component. ulty, students focus on the role of play in learning.
 Students examine and develop environments, materials, interactions, and planning which foster meaningful play.
 Weekly seminars give students opportunity to discuss theory, strategies, curriculum, and observations related to play.
 Prestudent teaching (PDE Field Experience Stage 3) experience in an early childhood setting for a total of 135 hours is an integral part of the course.